 Day one: Zurich to Interlaken

 At the risk of sounding harsh, if you only have five days in Switzerland, I don’t think Zurich should be a priority.
-It’s a beautiful city with some cute, colourful buildings in the Old Town and there’s an impressive selection of museums, but it’s super expensive, very commercialised and certainly isn’t as stunning as other parts of the country.
+It’s a beautiful city with some cute, colourful buildings in the Old Town and there’s an impressive selection of museums, but it’s pretty expensive, very commercialised and certainly isn’t as stunning as other parts of the country.

 I’d recommend arriving into Zurich and heading straight to Interlaken to begin your Switzerland adventure.